MariaSpiiish/lets-talk/README.md

 #### Description:
 A web app to help English enthusiasts to improve their speaking skills.

 The project is a single-page app developed using the React library, written in TypeScript, with CSS animations and the GSAP animation library.
-The project also includes a collapsible accordion component and a Tooltip component from the AntDesign library to ensure a user-friendly UI.
+The project also includes a collapsible accordion component, a Modal and a Tooltip component from the AntDesign library to ensure a user-friendly UI.
 Semantic HTML is utilized throughout the app to enhance accessibility and improve the overall structure of the content.
 The app is fully responsive and adapted for use on desktop, tablet, and mobile devices.

 :house: The user starts on a Home Page with a list of discussion topics to choose from.
 By clicking on a chosen topic, the user is redirected to the topic page.